Sleep Apnea Can Affect Your Relationship

-Snoring is not an irregular action.
-Lots of people do it on a regular basis, and while patients diagnosed with sleep apnea report that it is a symptom, not everyone who snores has sleep apnea.
+Snoring isn’t an irregular action.
+Many people do it regularly, and while patients diagnosed with sleep apnea report that it’s a symptom, not everyone who snores has sleep apnea.

-Sleep apnea occurs when someone stops breathing several times throughout the night.
-This blockage of the airway can cause symptoms such as daytime fatigue and gasping noises during sleep.
+Sleep apnea occurs when someone stops breathing several times throughout the night due to an obstructed airway.
+Blockage of the airway can cause symptoms such as daytime fatigue and gasping noises during sleep.

-Your snoring can also cause your sleep partner to lose a significant amount of rest, which can dampen their wellbeing.
-Loss of sleep leads to a number of serious health and wellness issues, including:
+Your snoring can also cause your sleeping partner to lose a significant amount of rest, which can dampen their well-being.

 - Greater risk of stroke, diabetes, and heart disease